Skip to main content

 Planning is where every course begins and where most creators get stuck.

 You have the knowledge.
 ChatGPT helps you shape it.
-The key is giving clear context:
+The key is giving clear context: who your learners are, what they need, and how each lesson builds on the last.

 Here's how to write prompts that set a strong foundation for your course creation process.